-The Commission took note that the Commission reiterated its acknowledgment that BEFIT is also relevant from an own resource perspective.
+The Commission reiterated its acknowledgment that BEFIT is also relevant from an own resource perspective.
 Members recalled that Parliament has expressed support for new own resources linked to corporate taxation such as the common consolidated corporate tax base (CCCTB), digital services tax and, most recently, for the 'Pillar One'-based own resource in the context of the OECD inclusive framework on Base Erosion and Profit Shifting (BEPS).
-Members recalled furthermore its call for a EU-wide Financial Transaction Tax (FTT) and to evaluate, as further options an excise duty on the repurchase of shares by corporations as proposed in the US Inflation Reduction Act and a common and standardised withholding tax framework.
+Members recalled furthermore its call for an EU-wide Financial Transaction Tax (FTT) and to evaluate, as further options an excise duty on the repurchase of shares by corporations as proposed in the US Inflation Reduction Act and a common and standardised withholding tax framework.